What is aspartame?

 Increased oxidative stress and inflammation

-Excessive oxidative stress and inflammation are well known causes for many chronic health conditions and they are also the root causes for the following adverse health effects associated with aspartame.
+Excessive oxidative stress and inflammation are well-known causes of many chronic health conditions and they are also the root causes for the following adverse health effects associated with aspartame.

 Increased clotting in people with type 2 diabetes.

-Cause damages to neurons (nerve cells), cause neuroinflammation and damaged blood brain barrier (leaky brain).
+Causes damage to neurons (nerve cells), cause neuroinflammation, and damaged the blood-brain barrier (leaky brain).

 Symptoms include impaired learning and memory.

-Cause disruption in the neurotransmitters levels and induce neuropsychiatric symptoms
+Cause disruption in the levels of the neurotransmitters and induce neuropsychiatric symptoms

 Higher levels of aspartame can lead to a reduction in dopamine and serotonin levels in the brain.